-> In the kitchen, a walk-in pantry is a fantastic addition if you have room for it.
+When remodeling your kitchen, a walk-in pantry is a fantastic addition if you have room for it.
 Otherwise, custom cabinets have options like roll-out shelves for pantry cabinets, pull-out racks for corner cabinets, deep drawers for pots and lids, narrow tray cabinets for baking sheets, bins for pet food storage, and drawer dividers for everything from cutlery and leftover containers to K-cups and spice jars.

-> Bathroom storage doesn’t have to mean a “black hole” under the sink anymore.
+Bathroom storage doesn’t have to mean a “black hole” under the sink anymore.
 Cabinets can be customized with U-shaped or L-shaped pull-out shelves that offer better accessibility and make the most of wasted space.
 Vanity drawers can have custom storage for cosmetics and hairstyling necessities and hidden electrical outlets for charging grooming tools.

 Basement Laundry Room?